 Dedicated to the men and women who have served, survived, or died in the service of the USA Military.

 Erected by American Legion Post 522.

 Location.
 36° 5.79′ N, 80° 25.29′ W. Marker is in Lewisville, North Carolina, in Forsyth County.
 Marker can be reached from Shallowford Road.
+Downtown Lewisville.
 Touch for map.
-Downtown Lewisville.
 Marker is in this post office area: Lewisville NC 27023, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 1, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 530 times since then.
+It was originally submitted on June 1, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 652 times since then and 51 times this year.
 Photos: 1, 2, 3, 4. submitted on June 1, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.